Sick of Sewage in Tampa Bay

 St. Pete is located on Tampa Bay, and has a reputation as Florida's "First Green City."
 After an extremely unfortunate series of events led to the closure one of St. Pete's four sewage treatment plants in 2015, the city experienced massive and repeated sewage dumps.
 Throughout 2015 and 2016, local officials minimized the sewage pollution problem and failed to provide adequate public disclosures about the scope, impacts, and risks associated with sewage pollution.
 This instinct to downplay the significance of the sewage problem undermined public trust and confidence that city officials would address the underlying causes.

-After one and a half years of litigation, during the summer of 2018, city officials developed an agreement with OCE and our co-plaintiffs regarding the work needed to address the problems with St. Pete’s wastewater collection and transmission system (the infrastructure/network of pipes and pump stations that move wastewater to the treatment plants).
-That agreement is reflected in an amended consent order with DEP, which (if approved by City Council) will be filed in federal court and enforceable by the environmental groups.
-The settlement provides certainty and transparency, while also allowing for court enforcement of the amended consent order to ensure that St. Petersburg stays on track with sewage system improvements.
-The amended consent order includes firm deadlines and specific work requirements beyond the City’s initial approach of increasing treatment capacity, with specific commitments to address collection system.
-The settlement also calls for an additional lift station and increased water testing and public disclosures.
-The City will also provide funding to the Tampa Bay Estuary Program.
+After one and a half years of litigation, during the summer of 2018, city officials developed an agreement with OCE and our co-plaintiffs regarding the work needed to address the problems with St. Pete’s wastewater collection and transmission system (i.e. the pipes and pump stations that move wastewater to the treatment plants).
+That agreement is reflected in an amendment to the city’s “consent order” with DEP, which was filed in federal court allowing for long-term court oversight of the city’s progress.
+The settlement provides certainty and transparency, while also allowing for court enforcement of the amended consent order to ensure that St. Pete stays on track with sewage system maintenance and improvements.
+The amended consent order includes firm deadlines and specific work requirements for fixing the leaky, antiquated pipes.
+The settlement also calls for an additional lift station, increased water testing, and prompt public disclosures.
+The city will also provide funding to the Tampa Bay Estuary Program.

 Gulfport is a small city with big sewage infrastructure problems.
 Although the volume of pollution originating from Gulfport's sewage treatment system is much less than St. Pete's pollution, Gulfport's dilapidated wastewater system has been neglected for decades, and now maintenance and upgrades are urgently overdue.